Adult movie theater: Arcades

-Adult video arcades are pornographic movie viewing areas where masturbation is tolerated and expected (and sometimes openly encouraged).
-They are almost always attached to a sex shop or an adult book store, where magazines, movies, and sexual aids are sold.
+An adult video arcade is a pornographic movie viewing area where masturbation is tolerated and expected (and sometimes openly encouraged).
+It is almost always attached to a sex shop or an adult book store, where magazines, movies, and sexual aids are sold.
 An arcade, which is a type of peep show, consists of typically a dozen or more private (or sometimes semi-private) viewing booths, containing a video monitor, a panel of controls, and a seat.
 Sometimes the booths have paper towels and a wastebasket.
 Sometimes these booths are arranged in a maze-like fashion.
 Often the lighting will be dim, perhaps only red or green lights near each booth, indicating their availability.
 In their origin they were exclusively male.

 In their origin, they operated under the pretext that videos were being previewed before buying.
 It was one film per booth, no choice after entering.
 While a few existed in the age of the 8mm movie, the relative simplicity of the VCR caused them to multiply.
 The source was now racks of self-rewinding VCR tape players, instead of the cumbersome projectors.
 Still, a system required a certain amount of maintenance – breakdowns needed to be repaired, and there were a lot of things to break – which implied good management.